reprogrammer/faq/_posts/2013-09-07-how-can-i-push-a-local-branch-to-a-remote-git-repository.md

 ---
 layout: post-layout
-title: How an I push a local branch to a remote Git repository?
+title: How can I push a local branch to a remote Git repository?
 tags:
 - git
 ---